 Bachelor of Science programs, as opposed to Bachelor of Arts programs, focus on more technical-oriented education in majors like physical and biological sciences, engineering and technology.
-Pennsylvania State University, the University of North Carolina and the University of Cincinnati all offer a large selection of online B.S. programs.
+Pennsylvania State University, the University of North Carolina and the University of Cincinnati all offer a large selection of online and hybrid B.S. programs.

 Bachelor of Science Degrees

 Many schools offer online versions of their Bachelor of Science (B.S.) programs, meaning students have plenty of options when it comes to choosing a university and major.
-Although many B.S. programs can be completed entirely online, some programs requires students to attend on-campus seminars or sessions, where they learn hands-on concepts that cannot be taught through distance learning.
+Although many B.S. programs can be completed entirely online, some programs requires students to attend on-campus seminars or sessions, through which they learn hands-on concepts that cannot be taught through distance learning.

 Program Information and Requirements